Jonathan2251/lbt/source/lld.rst

   Dynamic linker load bar() from flash to memory

-Finally when bar() call la() function it will jump to "Plt la:" since the content of \$gp+24 point to "Plt la:".
+Finally when bar() call la() function, it will jump to "Plt la:" since the content of \$gp+24 point to "Plt la:".
 The "Plt la:" code will call dynamic linker to load la() function, run la() and back to bar() as :num:`Figure #lld-f11`.